coryodaniel/ingestor/README.md

 ## TODO
+* re-write this readme
+* rdoc lib/ folder
-* bin/ingestor sample PATH --no-header --delimiter="|" -> Display what a sample row from file
+* bin/ingestor sample PATH -> take a peak at an entry from the file
 * Mongoid Support
 * specify encoding(?)
 * sort/limit options
 * Disable validations option
-* lambdas as values in hash for column_map
-* consider blocks that receive values receiving a set of mapped and unmapped values...